matchu/SinatraBoard/README.md

 ## What's different about SinatraBoard?

-Well, for starters, this version doesn't regularly reload with the latest data.
-Since this was just a one-evening project, I opted to settle for simply rendering the HTML.
-If this were actually meant to turn into something, the code is organized in such a way that it wouldn't be a big deal to output the panes as JSON, instead, and have them load via AJAX.

-This version also supports links in the widget headers, and I happen to think that the pane API is much easier to use :) (Wrote up that Github followers pane, remote API call and all, in under 3 minutes.
+This version supports links in the pane headers, transfers data as JSON instead of the rendered HTML (though I think the original project is changing its direction in that sense) and I happen to think that the pane API is much easier to use :) (Wrote up that Github followers pane, remote API call and all, in under 3 minutes.
 Boo ya.)

 ## How do I get this running?

 Well, if all you want to know how it looks, I have a version configured for me [running on Heroku][2].
+If you'd like to run it yourself, pull the repository, then make sure you have all of the necessary gems.

+    cd /path/to/app
+    bundle install

-If you'd like to run it yourself, pull the repository and run it as you'd run any other Rack-based app.
+Then run it as you'd run any other Rack-based app.
 For instance, you could use the `thin` gem.

     cd /path/to/app
     thin start

-Also, don't forget to make sure you have all the gems specific to this
-application:

-    cd /path/to/app
-    bundle install
+There should be no further setup necessary to get the app running, especially since the automatic deploy to Heroku does almost exactly this.

-Once things are up and running, it's easy-peasy to go into `/config/panes` and change around the relevant usernames, and it's also easy to change `/config/pane_order.yml` as you'd expect.
+Once things are up and running, it's easy-peasy to go into `/config/panes` and change around the relevant usernames, and it's also simple to change `/config/statboard.yml` to customize pane order and update interval.

 ## So, if I want to learn from this code, where should I look?